 Why you should pay for Google Ads is a common question with a few answers, including:

-- Easy to Track Results – Google Ads is constantly tracking activity, so you are able to find out important statistics as they relate to your ads and searcher responses.
+- Easy to track – Google Ads is constantly tracking activity, so you are able to find out important statistics as they relate to your ads and searcher responses.

 What is SEO?

 SEO (Search Engine Optimisation) is a term that consistently attracts attention in the digital marketing arena.
 Essentially, SEO is how you get your business listing to the top of the search results page.

 Ranking on the first search results page (preferably in the top three search results) takes a while.
 The process can be involved and consume a good deal of time and attention because the algorithms Google uses to rank search engines change.
 The changes typically necessitate some adjusting to your company’s SEO strategy.

 Creating a dynamic and effective SEO strategy is a process that constantly evolves.
 It’s not something you can set and forget.

 Businesses frequently see the ins and outs of SEO as particularly daunting and wonder if SEO really matters.
 However, SEO is a method that is necessary for increasing your share of searcher attention, as well as increasing your profits.

 Here are the top four reasons SEO is relevant (and will remain relevant in the foreseeable future):